simonwittber/netwrok-server/README.md

 network server in the style of node.js.
 Clients connect via websocket and data is persisted in Postgresql, via the aiopg module.

+The project goal is to create a no fuss, robust, highly efficient game server which can be deployed to a VPS or other server with minimal configuration.
+The API must be simple and understandable, yet flexible adaptable, and easily extended by the backend game programmer.

 Features
 ========

 Members
 -------
-- Digest Authentication - no plaintext passwords ever, anywhere
+- Digest Authentication - no plaintext passwords ever, anywhere.
 - Register / Login / Reset Password / Ban / Unban
 - Member Objects
 - Contacts / Messaging